asyncapi/generator/docs/authoring.md

 ## React
-[React](https://reactjs.org) is the newest render engine which we strongly suggest you should use for any new templates.
-It is only the default render engine to enable backward compatibility.
+[React](https://reactjs.org) is the render engine which we strongly suggest you should use for any new templates.
+The only reason it is not the default render engine is to stay backward compatibility.
 * It enables the possiblity of [debugging](#debugging-react-template) your template (this is not possible with Nunjucks).
-* It provides better stack traces once something is not working.
+* It provides better error stack traces once something is not working.
-* Provides better support for separating code into more manageable chunks.
+* Provides better support for separating code into more manageable chunks/components.
 * The readability of the template are much better then Nunjucks syntax.
 * Better tool support for development.

 When writing react templates you decide whether to use CommonJS, ES5 or ES6 modules since everything is bundles together before the rendering process takes over.
 We use our own React renderer which can be found in the [Generator React SDK](https://github.com/asyncapi/generator-react-sdk).
 There you can find information about how the renderer works or how we transpile your template files.

-Your React template always require 2 dependencies `react` and `@asyncapi/generator-react-sdk`.
-The `react` dependency is pretty self explanitory, it allows us to render the template. `@asyncapi/generator-react-sdk` is required since react files does not export default function where the root component is not of type `File` will not be rendered, furthermore it provide some support components to easy your development.
+Your React template always require 3 dependencies `react`, `source-map-support` and `@asyncapi/generator-react-sdk`.
+The `react` dependency is required to declare React components inside the template. `source-map-support` ensure that the transpiled files are mapped to the actual template files, this is only to enable correct error stack trace. `@asyncapi/generator-react-sdk` is required to access the `File` component which is required as a root component for a file to be rendered.
+Furthermore it provides some common components to make your development easier, like `Text` or `Indent`.

 Lets consider a basic react template as the one below called `MyTemplate.js`:
 ```js